Have you ever had a Pension Transfer with Domestic and General?

 You could be owed £1,000s in compensation if Domestic and General mis-sold your Pension Transfer.

-Many consumers were informed by Domestic and General to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, Domestic and General did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many consumers were advised by Domestic and General to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, Domestic and General did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Domestic and General promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Domestic and General.